Tagaytay

 It is one of the country's most popular destinations for domestic tourism because of its scenery and cooler climate provided by its elevation.
 Tagaytay overlooks Taal Lake in Batangas and provides views of Taal Volcano Island in the middle of the lake through various vantage points situated in the city.

 Etymology

 The name Tagaytay is derived from the Tagalog words tagaytay or taytay, which mean "mountain ridge" or "low mountain range", in reference to the Tagaytay Ridge on which the city sits.

 History

+Spanish era

+During the Spanish era the mountain forests of Tagaytay were a source of lumber for the Manila Galleons, traveling between Manila-Philippines and Acapulco-Mexico, these ships were built in the Cavite Shipyards in nearby Cavite City, of which, Tagaytay was a part of, being under Cavite province.
+Many Mexican soldiers who had arrived in the port of Cavite, that were dismissed from service by the Spanish crown spread across Cavite and also dispersed into Tagaytay wherein they became rebels or bandits, but also the spreading the Caviteño Chavacano Spanish-Creole language.
+The successful War of Independence against Spain by Mexico, immediately caused suspicion by the Spanish against the Mexicans who dispersed across Cavite and Tagaytay and other islands, since because of this, Cavite was the future center of the Philippine Revolution against Spain.
+Even though there were a large contingent of Mexicans telling Filipinos to rebel.
+Cavite and Tagaytay also had a large population of Spanish-Filipinos who immigrated from Spain, who were, 859 Spanish-Filipino families vs 5,724 native Filipino families, the Spanish forming a large minority that's 13% of the population, according to a 1700s census by Rev. Fr.
+Joaquín Martínez de Zúñiga OSA.
+In the 1818 Spanish-Census when Tagaytay city was under the district of Silang, they had 2,235 native families and 6 Spanish-Filipino families.

 Philippine Revolution

 During the Philippine Revolution of 1896, the ridges and forests of Tagaytay became a sanctuary for revolutionaries including those from nearby provinces.
 The passage to and from towns via Tagaytay added the word "mananagaytay" to the native's vocabulary.
 It means "to traverse ridges."

 Cityhood

 Tagaytay became a chartered city with the passing and signing of Commonwealth Act No. 338 by President Manuel L. Quezon on June 21, 1938, as authored by Representative Justiniano Montano of Cavite.
 To form the newly founded city, areas of the towns of Silang, Mendez, Indang, and Amadeo were removed from their town governments, making it the first planned community in the province and the first city to be built from scratch, given the ongoing highway works in the area then.